 Top of Page

-1. To be considered, applications for faculty development leaves for the academic year 2013-2014 must be received by the Wednesday, October 24, 2012.
+1. To be considered, applications for faculty development leaves for the academic year 2019-2020 cycle must be received by Tuesday, November 27, 2018.
 The required letters of support/reference from the applicant's department chair and proposal reviewers must also be received by this date.
 To ensure consideration all application materials must be received by the deadline.
 It is the applicant's responsibility to see that the application and all supporting materials are submitted on time.
 Late or incomplete applications will not be considered.
-Applicants may check with the office of the Associate Provost for Academic Affairs to learn of one's applicaton completion status, prior to the due date.
+Applicants may check with the office of the Associate Provost for Academic Affairs to learn of one's application completion status, prior to the due date.

 2. Applications should be addressed to the Chair of the Faculty Development Committee, in care of the office of the Associate Provost for Academic Affairs.
 An electronic copy of your proposal should be sent to email@example.com by the due date.